Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 Takeaways

-• If a service is running on port 80 , utilize wireshark or tcpdump to gain some insights into the network communications.
+• If a service is running on port 80, use Wireshark or tcpdump to gain insight into the network communications.

 Challenge 3: Data Leakage